 Each consortium must nominate a coordinator, who represents the consortium externally, acts as first point of contact and is responsible for its internal management in terms of formal responsibilities towards JPND (such as monitoring, reporting, intellectual property rights issues and sharing of data and resources).
 The coordinator will be required to submit a brief annual scientific progress report in January of each year and a final scientific progress report within three months from the end of the project to the Joint Call Secretariat.
-Those reports may internally be used for monitoring and evaluation purposes to assess the progress of the implementation of JPNDs' Research and Innovation Strategy.
-Each partner will also be the contact person for the relevant funding organisations.
-It may be necessary for individual partners to submit additional reports to their funding organisation, as required.
+Those reports may be used internally for monitoring and evaluation purposes to assess the progress of the implementation of JPND's Research and Innovation Strategy.
+Each regular project partner will also be the contact person for the relevant funding organisations.
+It may be necessary for individual regular project partners to submit additional reports to their funding organisation, as required.